Why Flexibility Is the Working Parent’s Superpower

-Children spell love with four letters T-I-M-E ~Max Lucado
+Children spell love with four letters: T-I-M-E ~ Max Lucado

 How do you maximise your flexibility to spend time with your child?